 Singapore Branch vs Subsidiary vs Representative Office

-A foreign company planning to setup an office in Singapore has three options: 1) Branch Office; 2) Subsidiary Company; or 3) Representative Office.
-This article compares these three type of entities to help a foreign company decide the best option for their particular needs.
+A foreign company planning to setup an office or expand their business in Singapore has several options that they may consider for their company structure.
+This article compares the three types of business entity to help a foreign company decide the best structure that is most suited to their particular needs.

 A key point to note is that a representative office is not allowed to engage in any business activity except market research and liaisoning activities.
-Two of the ways in which a foreign company may carry on business in Singapore are by registering a branch office or by incorporating a limited liability company (i.e. subsidiary company) in Singapore.
+Two ways in which a foreign company may conduct business in Singapore are by registering a branch office or setting up a limited liability company (i.e. subsidiary company).

 |Liabilities:||Liabilities extend to parent company||Liabilities limited to subsidiary||Liabilities extend to parent company|

 |Entity Name:||Must be the same as the parent company||Can be the same or different from parent company||Must be the same as parent company plus must include ‘Representative Office’|

 |Allowed Activities:||Must be the same as the parent company||Can be the same or different from parent company||Can only conduct market research or feasibility studies|

 |Validity Period:||Registered forever until closed||Registered forever until closed||Has to be renewed every year up to a maximum of 3 years|

 |Normal Registration Time:||1-2 days||1-2 days||3-5 days|